Law student programs practice areas

 Our work

-The Legal Services Branch (Northern Development and Mines) of the Ministry of Northern Development, Mines, Natural Resources and Forestry, provides strategic legal advice to the Northern Development, Mines and Minerals, Forest Industry and Ring of Fire divisions of the ministry providing support for its program and policy development.
-It also assists its agencies in fulfilling their legal responsibilities and obligations.
+The Legal Services Branch of the Ministries of Mines and Northern Development provides strategic legal advice to the ministries as well as to the Forest Industry Division of the Ministry of Natural Resources.
+It also assists agencies of the respective ministries in fulfilling their legal responsibilities and obligations.

 We are a small but collegial legal branch offering an exciting opportunity to engage in a wide range of practice areas including aboriginal law, corporate and commercial law, insolvency and bankruptcy law, natural resources law (mining and forestry), environmental law and public and regulatory law.
 We aim to provide a broad and comprehensive experience for our students with an emphasis on professional development.